This post contains affiliate links. Read the full disclosure here.

 Instructions

-• Add 1 tablespoon of milled/ground flaxseed and 2½ tablespoon of warm water to a small bowl.
+• Add 1 tbsp of milled/ground flaxseed and 2½ tbsp of warm water to a small bowl.
 Stir and set aside until the mixture becomes thick and gelatinous (around 10-15 minutes). *SEE NOTES

 • Preheat oven to 350°F and line two baking sheets with parchment paper.